AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 1. If you use Configuration Management, you should have a configuration file.
 Edit the app/etc/config.app.php (2.0, 2.1) or app/etc/config.php (2.2) file and make sure the setting `'Fastly_Cdn' => 1` is correct.
 The setting should not be `'Fastly_Cdn' => 0` (meaning disabled).If you enabled Fastly, delete the configuration file and run the bin/magento magento-cloud:scd-dump command to update.
 For a walk-through of this file, see [Example of managing system-specific settings](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/deployment/technical-details.html#manage-the-system-specific-configuration) in the Configuration Guide.

 If the module is not installed, you need to install in an [Integration environment](/help/announcements/adobe-commerce-announcements/integration-environment-enhancement-request-pro-and-starter.md) branch and deployed to Staging and Production.
-See [Set up Fastly](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html) for instructions in our developer documentation.
+See [Set up Fastly](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html) for instructions in the Commerce on Cloud Infrastructure Guide.

 ### Fastly-Magento-VCL-Uploaded is not present